Tom's Guide Verdict

 While it took some time for this OnePlus 10 Pro review to arrive, we're glad the phone's finally here.
-After spending a month and a half as a China-only exclusive, you can now buy the company's latest flagship phone in the U.S. and the U.K..
+After spending a month and a half in early 2022 as a China-only exclusive, you can now buy the company's latest flagship phone in the U.S. and the U.K..
 And the good news is you'll want to.
 This is OnePlus' most complete phone yet, and has become one of our best Android phone picks.

 Android version: 12, OxygenOS 12.1